Housing Benefit and Council Tax Support

 Housing Benefit and Council Tax Support usually starts from the Monday following the date we receive a recognised application form.
 Sometimes the entitlement can run from an earlier date if you can demonstrate that you had a good reason for failing to submit the form (for example, you were in hospital at the time).
 This is called backdating.
 If agreed, the Council can only backdate a claim a maximum of

-- 3 months if you are of pensionable age* or
+- Three months if you are of pensionable age* or

-- 6 months if you are of working age
+- One month if you are of working age

 * if you are a male between 60 and 64 years of age or have a partner who is of working age, different rules may apply to you.
 Please contact us for further advice.